 Social Assistance Act

 Integration training for integration customers who are registered as jobseekers is primarily implemented as labour market training.
 Labour market training is governed by the Act on the Organisation of Employment Services.
-The responsibility for the organisation of employment services will be transferred to municipalities at the beginning of 2025.
+The responsibility for the organisation of employment services was transferred to municipalities at the beginning of 2025.
 The responsibility for organising the services does not determine how the services need to be produced.
 The entity responsible for the organisation of the services decides on how the services are produced; for example, whether labour market training is produced by the municipality itself or purchased as an outsourced service.

 Integration training can also be implemented in the form of self-motivated studies.
 The contents and goals of integration training are established in the national core curriculum for integration training.
 Integration training can also be implemented in the form of literacy training in liberal adult education institutions and basic education for adults.